42nd Infantry Division (United States): Order of battle

+Training for combat

-When reconstituted in the Army of the United States on 5 February 1943, the 42ID was a unique unit, as it continued the lineage of the Rainbow Division from World War I. The officer and enlisted cadre came from the 102nd Infantry Division and from personnel stationed at bases in Hawaii and Newfoundland, while the enlisted fillers came from every state; from the division's activation until it stood down in Austria, the division displayed not only the national and divisional colors, but all 48 state colors (state flags) at every formal assembly.
+When reconstituted in the Army of the United States on 5 February 1943, the 42ID was a unique unit, as it continued the lineage of the Rainbow Division from World War I. The division was officially activated on 14 July 1943 at Camp Gruber, Oklahoma.
+The officer and enlisted cadre came from the 102nd Infantry Division and from personnel stationed at bases in Hawaii and Newfoundland, while the enlisted fillers came from every state; from the division's activation until it stood down in Austria, the division displayed not only the national and divisional colors, but all 48 state colors (state flags) at every formal assembly.
 To emphasize the 42ID's continued lineage from the 42ID of World War I, division commander Major General Harry J. Collins issued the orders that activated the unit on 14 July, the eve of the twenty-fifth anniversary of the Champagne-Marne campaign in France.

-From January to September 1944, the 42nd Infantry Division was subject to large-scale removals of personnel to adhere to War Department policies stating that the greatest possible proportion of men sent overseas as replacements should have at least six months of training, prohibiting the sending of soldiers who were younger than nineteen or who had children conceived prior to Japanese attack on Pearl Harbor overseas as replacements unless men could be found from other sources, to supplement the capacity of replacement training centers, and to build up a reserve of replacements for Operation Overlord.

-From January to September, a cumulative total of 15,000 men were transferred out of the division, its three infantry regiments losing 5,600 men from January to April.
-Beginning in the latter month, "when the initial age rules began to have a substantial effect" on manpower utilization, and until September, the division lost 3,936 infantrymen, 840 field artillerymen, and 45 cavalrymen.
-Major withdrawals ceased in July, and the division was ordered to start an abbreviated training program from the ground up.
+From January to September 1944, the 42nd Infantry Division suffered personnel turnover amounting to 15,000 men as a result of successive War Department policies stating that stateside units could be used to supplement the capacity of replacement training centers and that no men who were nineteen or younger or who had children conceived prior to the Japanese attack on Pearl Harbor with less than six months of training should be sent overseas as individual replacements unless men could be found from other sources.
+During the first four months of 1944, chiefly in February, the division's three infantry regiments lost 5,600 men.
+From April ("when the initial age rules began to have a substantial effect") until large-scale withdrawals ceased in mid-July, a further 3,936 infantrymen, 840 field artillerymen, and 45 cavalrymen were withdrawn.
+The division was then ordered to start an abbreviated training program from the ground up.
 In mid-October 1944, 25% of the men in the division's regiments had been members since January 1944 or before, 20% had joined from replacement training centers during the past thirty days, 20% were former Army Specialized Training Program students or aviation cadets with approximately five months of training in the division, and 35% were men from other arms, principally antiaircraft, with approximately four months of training in the division.

 On 14 October 1944, the three infantry regiments were alerted for imminent overseas movement, and the entire division was restricted to Camp Gruber.
 The disruption caused by the withdrawal of personnel and advancement of readiness dates meant that the division did not get the chance to participate in major division-versus-division maneuvers.